Campus Improvement Plan

 Strategy's Expected Result/Impact: The rate of students increasing at least one composite score level on the TELPAS assessment will meet or exceed the expected growth.

-Staff Responsible for Monitoring: Instructional Coaches, Librarian, Assistant Principal, and Principal.
+Staff Responsible for Monitoring: Instructional Coaches, Media Center Assistant, Assistant Principal, and Principal.

 Title I: